 This course will inform students of strategies that result in successful acquisition of information.
-Students will develop critical thinking skills as they identify an information need, find appropriate sources, evaluate sources for quality, and create properly formatted citations.
+Students will develop critical thinking skills as they identify an information need, find appropriate sources, evaluate sources for guality, and create properly formatted citations.
 This is an online course that utilizes various internet based resources to find websites and print material.

-Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.
+Semester Credit: 1 credit hour (15 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable